underlay/tasl.io/content/docs/references.md

 }
 ```

 ... a person has to have exactly one name.
-We've seen how we coud model a person with an optional name...
+We've seen how we could model a person with an optional name...

 ```tasl
 namespace ex http://example.com/